epanizon/Reinforcement_Learning_31May2024/TD3/readme.md

+#How to use the programs:

-#to use the main.py program:
+1. to use the main.py program:

 python3 main.py arg1 arg2 arg3